sc-frederick/Twitter-Multi-Aspect-Sentiment-Analysis_LSTMRoBERTa-optuna/README.md

 **Running All Models Sequentially**

-Use the provided wrapper scripts (run\_all\_models.sh for Linux/macOS, run\_all\_models.bat for Windows) located in the project root.
+Use the provided wrapper scripts (run\_all\_models.sh for Linux/macOS) located in the project root.
 Pass any arguments intended for the underlying Python scripts directly to the wrapper script.

 \# Example: Train all models for 5 epochs on Linux/macOS
 chmod \+x run\_all\_models.sh \# Make executable first